Modeling Image-Caption Rating from Comparative Judgments: Discussion

+However, some drawbacks remain.
+Because of the small number of participants and annotation tasks, the human subject experiment in RQ3 has high variance.
+The advantage of annotation time for comparative judgments is not very clear because of the short decision-making time and the fact that double reading time is required to make one comparative judgment.

-Overall, these results suggest that comparative learning can serve as a practical, steady, and expandable option instead of absolute scoring in multimodal evaluation - because it matches how people make choices more closely.
-Since this method reflects real judgment patterns, it opens a useful path toward better accuracy and trustworthiness when evaluating image-caption pairs.
+Overall, these results suggest that comparative learning can serve as a practical, steady, and expandable alternative to direct ratings in multimodal evaluations because it more closely matches how people make choices.
+Because this method reflects real judgment patterns, it opens a useful path toward better accuracy and trustworthiness when evaluating image-caption pairs.